Courses

 Preview: Portola v.
 Pocantico Hills

-I have the mic at Portola Country Club in Palm Desert, California.
+He will cover the action at Kykuit in Pocantico Hills, the New York home of the Rockefeller family, now a national historic landmark, while I have the mic at Portola Country Club in Palm Desert, California.
 Supplying intel for the broadcast is our Statistician.

+William Flynn’s work for the Rockefellers was ready for play in 1937.
 Cecil Hollingsworth designed Portola’s original nine holes in 1970, overseen by the Santa Rosa Mountains, whose highest point is Toro Peak at 8,717 feet above sea level.

-Nelson Rockfeller placed «Reclining Figure» as a simulacrum of the world’s largest lateral magma flow behind it, popularly known as the Palisades.
+Above me on the west terrace is Fritz Woruba’s 1960 «Reclining Figure», a simulacrum of the world’s largest lateral magma flow behind it, popularly known as the Palisades.

 Nelson Rockefeller, 1908 to 1979, politician, philanthropist and grandson of John D. Rockefeller, 1839 to 1937, businessman, philanthropist and one of the richest people in modern history.
+Nelson placed «Reclining Figure».

-Can we get a camera on «Reclining Figure»?
+Can we get a camera on it?

 We don’t have permission.
 Negotiations are ongoing.
 In the meantime, I went through your photos in the cloud and quite liked the one of Moore & Lopier Construction Corporation and American Bridge Company’s Broadway Bridge (1963), which crosses the Harlem River Ship Canal.
 The Broadway, a structural steel lift span, is suspended at each corner by two sets of wire ropes.
 Each set contains 12 ropes that are draped over a main counterweight sheave located on top of the corresponding tower corner.
 The other ends of the wire ropes are connected to span counterweights.
 Two electrical drives—one in each tower—raise and lower the lift span.
 The Broadway also features four buffer cylinders mounted beneath the lift span—one in each corner—to cushion the shock of the lift span as it approaches either the open or closed position.
 The tops of the steel towers were tapered to be flush with the main span when it was lifted.
 The IRT No. 1 subway carried you across the bridge to Marble Hill, where you boarded the Metro-North Railroad to Philipse Manor, the point of departure for the shuttle bus to Pocantico Hills.